dresswithpockets/PocketHud/README.md

 $ go run github.com/dresswithpockets/PocketHud -- --root "path/to/my/hud" --readonly
 ```

-N.B. as noted in the foreword, this software only worked in readonly mode.
+N.B. as noted in the foreword, this software only works in readonly mode.
 Attempting to run PocketHud in editmode (or without the --readonly flag) will panic and close immediately.

 N.B.B. **this software is not production ready and is subject to sweeping changes at any moment.** Versions are likely to be incompatible between each other.
 Compatibility and long term support will be the end goal after v1.0.